Mainframe-Archive/switchboard/site/guide/install.md

 for the appropriate package/architecture and installation instructions.

-This snippet will clone the project, build the application, package it into a release, and start it:
+This snippet will clone the project, build Switchboard, package it into a release, and start it:

 {% highlight bash %}
 git clone https://bitbucket.org/thusfresh/imapswitchboard switchboard